Latrodectus geometricus

 Latrodectus geometricus, commonly known as the brown widow, brown button spider, grey widow, brown black widow, house button spider or geometric button spider, is one of the widow spiders in the genus Latrodectus.
 As such, it is a 'cousin' to the more infamous Latrodectus mactans (black widow).

-L. geometricus has black and white patterns on the sides of its abdomen as well as an orange-yellow colored hourglass shape.
+L. geometricus has black and white patterns on the sides of its abdomen as well as an orange-yellow colored hourglass shape marking.
 Their eggs are easily identified by points that project from all over the egg sacs.
 L. geometricus are found all over the world, but are believed to originate in Africa or South America.
 Their bites, though painful, are not considered to be dangerous.

+Habitat and ecology

+This species constructs three-dimensional webs in dark corners in a variety of microhabitats and is commonly found around houses.
+The egg sac is distinctive with spikes.

+L. geometricus builds webs with a retreat from which delaying retreats radiate.
+From the delaying threads to the ground, sticky threads are laid down.
+The retreat has either one or two openings, with the main one opening onto the delaying threads.
+Webs are built at varying heights above the ground in vegetation and around buildings.

+In South Africa, Latrodectus geometricus inhabits a large range at altitudes from 0 to 1941 m above sea level.
+It has been sampled from all floral biomes in South Africa and is commonly found in crops including avocado, citrus, cotton, maize, pistachio, prickly pears, and vineyards.